theopensystemslab/planx-new/README.md

 ### Security

-Our whole stack was last assessed by [Jumpsec](https://www.jumpsec.com/) on 27th July 2022.
-Their penetration test concluded that our infrastructure and application environments are securely configured to follow best practices.
-We have since additionally resolved a handful of low- and informational-risk issues uncovered during the assessment to maintain a high standard of security.
+Our whole stack was last assessed by [Jumpsec](https://www.jumpsec.com/) between the 21st and 30th November 2023.
+JUMPSEC then performed a retest of the issues identified in the initial test on the 8th of February 2024.
+This included verifying that fixes had been successfully applied and that no further risks were introduced as a result of the remediation work carried out.
+Their penetration test concluded that - "the security posture of PlanX was strong, and following industry best practices.
+JUMPSEC commend the PlanX team on their dedication to security and ability to both maintain and mitigate issues in a responsible and timely manner".

 ## Related packages